The generalized strong subadditivity of the von Neumann entropy for bosonic quantum systems

 where $Z$ is a centered Gaussian random variable with values in $\mathbb{R}^n$ and covariance matrix $\alpha$ .
 The properties of the convolution give that

 where $\left\|\cdot\right\|_1$ denotes the trace norm.
 We recall that an equivalent definition of the conditional entropy is

 where the mutual information is defined in terms of the relative entropy

-which can be defined in the context of general von Neumann algebras \cite{ohya2004quantum}.
-The relative entropy is lower semicontinuous with respect to the weak convergence of the states \cite[Corollary 5.12]{ohya2004quantum}.
+which can be defined in the context of general von Neumann algebras [\onlinecite{ohya2004quantum}].
+The relative entropy is lower semicontinuous with respect to the weak convergence of the states [\onlinecite[Corollary 5.12]{ohya2004quantum}].
 Therefore, by \eqref{eq:mutual-info-general}, the function $t \mapsto I(X;M)\left(\mathcal{N}^X_{t\alpha}(\rho_{XM}) \right)$ is lower semicontinuous.
 Let $\omega_X$ be the Gaussian probability distribution for $X$ with density

 Then, also the function $t \mapsto S\left(\left.\mathcal{N}^X_{t\alpha}(\rho_{X}) \right\| \omega_X\right)$ is lower semicontinuous and, writing